andiekobbietks/docker-joomla/README.md

 ## Joomla setup
 Please note this is for a dev setup, not production.
 On first login you will need to add passwords to the setup - the docker-compose.yaml contains the username/password that you can use.
-Database setup should be as per image:
+Database setup should be as per image (you can use auto generated table prefix):

 ![Image](./database-config.png)

 ## T4 Framework setup